tonywong94/edge_pydb/docs/install.rst

 embedded within your Python libraries (``site-packages`` area).
 Here is the suggested way to incorporate these into your runtime environment.

-Leave the git directory in which this README is located.
-(This ensures that the package runs from your ``site-packages`` area and not the current directory.)
+Ensure you are *not* in the directory in which ``setup.py`` is located, since you want to run the package from your ``site-packages`` area and not the current directory.
 Open an iPython shell and type:

 ::